The Best Outdoor Speakers for Your Backyard or Patio

 Another option is to use rock type speakers along the perimeter facing back towards your house.
 You can also mount weatherproof outdoor speakers along the edge of your entertaining area.

 This is where things get trickier.
 If you have a large outdoor entertaining area with more than one seating area, you have probably worked hard on hardscape and landscaping getting it to look great.

 A few years ago, the only option was to use speakers disguised as rocks or planters, and this still remains an option that many use.

 Your backyard has no walls or ceiling, so sound has nothing to reflect off of.
 If you have ever been to an outdoor concert, you have probably noticed that the scale of the speaker system was far larger than the system for an indoor venue.
 You have two choices outside.
 You could get a pair of speakers that can play really loud to let everyone hear your favorite tunes.
 However, the people sitting close to them are not going to be able to carry on a conversation, and the people sitting far away will barely hear them.
 We feel the better choice is to provide an even level of sound across your outdoor space.

 How can you do this without having a bunch of speakers all over your yard?
-Well, a few years ago, someone had the brilliant idea of making speakers that resemble a landscape light.
-One problem presented itself.
+Well, a few years ago, innovators had the brilliant idea of making speakers that resemble a landscape light.
 This type of design had great midrange and treble, but no bass.
-Fortunately, this problem was addressed with the brilliant solution to combine a big subwoofer that could be buried in the ground to provide the deep bass.
+Fortunately, this problem was addressed with a brilliant solution to combine a big subwoofer that could be buried in the ground to provide the deep bass.

 Sonance is the leader in this new type of outdoor sound technology.
 When you think about the concept, it just makes so much more sense.
 It is very easy to hide a small object that looks like a landscape light in your natural areas.
 By spreading them evenly around the perimeter, you can cover your entire space with sound.
 No one will be blasted, and everyone will get the same volume of great sound no matter where they are sitting or standing to enjoy your party!